commercialhaskell/stack/CONTRIBUTING.md

 `--pedantic` flag.

-The `unit-tests` job runs on a matrix of operating systems and Stack project-level YAML configuration files (`stack.yaml`).
+The `unit-tests` job runs on a matrix of operating systems and Stack project-level YAML configuration files (`stack.yaml`, by default).
 It builds and tests Stack with the following flags: `--haddock --no-haddock-deps`.

 Its approach to creating a cache depends on the operating system.
 Its 'Cache dependencies on Unix-like OS' step caches the Stack root on Unix-like operating